 What Do Cockatiels Eat?

 Cockatiels are omnivores, but they tend to eat a primarily herbivorous diet.
 In the wild, cockatiels eat a variety of plants, seeds, and nuts.
 Captive cockatiels need to eat a very well-balanced diet in order to avoid vitamin deficiency and prevent obesity, a condition to which cockatiels are prone.
-You should plan to feed your cockatiel a pelleted diet that is formulated for cockatiels to ensure that your bird gets the nutrition it requires.
+You should plan to feed your cockatiel a pelleted diet that is formulated for cockatiels to ensure that your bird gets the nutrition your pet requires.

 Why can’t captive cockatiels eat similar diets to their wildlife counterparts?
 Well, for one thing, birds in the wild tend to eat a much more varied diet than they would get eating in captivity.
 You can buy bird seed mixes, but they are often made with seeds that are high in carbohydrates and fat.
 Seed mixes will also not satisfy your bird’s nutritional needs if they are used as your cockatiel’s primary source of food.
-One issue is that your cockatiel knows what it likes and will actually eat around less desirable seeds to eat its favorite seeds, meaning it will get an even more limited and vitamin-deficient diet.
+One issue is that your cockatiel knows what it likes and will actually eat around less desirable seeds to eat their favorite seeds, meaning your cockatiel will get an even more limited and vitamin-deficient diet.
 Pellets are preferable because your bird cannot eat them selectively.

 In addition to pellets, you can and should offer your bird healthy snacks such as fresh fruits, vegetables, and grains.
 Cockatiels love fresh foods, and these snacks will help your bird reap even greater nutritional benefits than those they would get from eating pellets alone.